Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_privileges_to_account_role.md

 ### Required

-- `role_name` (String) The fully qualified name of the account role to which privileges will be granted.
+- `account_role_name` (String) The fully qualified name of the account role to which privileges will be granted.

 ### Optional

 - `all_privileges` (Boolean) Grant all privileges on the account role.
 - `always_apply` (Boolean) If true, the resource will always produce a “plan” and on “apply” it will re-grant defined privileges.
 It is supposed to be used only in “grant privileges on all X’s in database / schema Y” or “grant all privileges to X” scenarios to make sure that every new object in a given database / schema is granted by the account role and every new privilege is granted to the database role.
 Important note: this flag is not compliant with the Terraform assumptions of the config being eventually convergent (producing an empty plan).
-- `always_apply_trigger` (String) This field should not be set and its main purpose is to achieve the functionality described by always_apply field.
-This is value will be flipped to the opposite value on every terraform apply, thus creating a new plan that will re-apply grants.
+- `always_apply_trigger` (String) This is a helper field and should not be set.
+Its main purpose is to help to achieve the functionality described by the always_apply field.
 - `on_account` (Boolean) If true, the privileges will be granted on the account.
 - `on_account_object` (Block List, Max: 1) Specifies the account object on which privileges will be granted (see [below for nested schema](#nestedblock--on_account_object))
 - `on_schema` (Block List, Max: 1) Specifies the schema on which privileges will be granted. (see [below for nested schema](#nestedblock--on_schema))